EOSIO/eosio-project-boilerplate-simple/README.md

 │   └── package.json // for npm packages
 └── backend
     ├── node_modules // generated after npm install
-    ├── index.js // the state object stored in a global variable in the node process, the demux and the express RESTFUL api.
+    ├── index.js // the state object stored in a global variable in the node process, the demux and the express RESTful api.
     ├── package-lock.json // generated after npm install
     └── package.json // for npm packages